 How often do you just stop and think about the world around you — the land, the water, the plants, the trees, the animals, the people that make up planet Earth?

 Welcome to Temple Ambler EarthFest: Celebrating the Earth!
-This year, EarthFest, the Ambler Arboretum of Temple University, the Temple Ambler Field Station, the College of Science and Technology and our event partners and content contributors are Celebrating the Earth from now through May!
+This year, EarthFest, the Ambler Arboretum of Temple University, the Temple Ambler Field Station, the College of Science and Technology and our content contributors are Celebrating the Earth from now through May!

 It is April 22, Earth Day!
 Each year more than a billion people mark Earth Day as a day of action to change human behavior and create global, national and local policy changes.
 The Earth faces enormous environmental challenges due to climate change, human action…and human inaction.
 You can be part of the change!